Marius van Amelsvoort

 Van Amelsvoort was elected as a Member of the Senate after the Senate election of 1969, serving from 16 September 1969 until 10 May 1971 as a backbencher.
 Van Amelsvoort was selected as a Member of the European Parliament and dual served in those positions, taking office on 9 March 1970.
 Van Amelsvoort became a Member of the House of Representatives after Roelof Nelissen was appointed as Deputy Prime Minister and Minister of Finance in the Cabinet Biesheuvel I after the election of 1971, serving from 3 August 1971 until 7 December 1972.
 Van Amelsvoort returned as a Member of the House of Representatives after Tiemen Brouwer was appointed as Minister of Agriculture and Fisheries in the Cabinet Den Uyl after the election of 1972, serving from 28 May 1973 until 8 June 1977.
 Van Amelsvoort again returned as a Member of the House of Representatives after Jaap Boersma resigned because he was still serving as Minister of Social Affairs in the Cabinet Den Uyl and because of dualism customs in the constitutional convention of Dutch politics he couldn't serve a dual mandate, taking office on 15 September 1977 serving as a frontbencher and deputy spokesperson for Finances.
 Van Amelsvoort was appointed as State Secretary for Finance in the Cabinet Van Agt-Wiegel following the resignation of Ad Nooteboom, taking office on 16 April 1980.
 After the election of 1981 Van Amelsvoort once again returned as a Member of the House of Representatives, taking office on 10 June 1981.
 Following the cabinet formation of 1981 Van Amelsvoort was not giving a cabinet post in the new cabinet, the Cabinet Van Agt-Wiegel was replaced by the Cabinet Van Agt II on 11 September 1981 and he continued to serve in the House of Representatives as a frontbencher and spokesperson for Finances.
 After the election of 1982 Van Amelsvoort was appointed as State Secretary for the Interior in the Cabinet Lubbers I, taking office on 8 November 1982.
 After the election of 1986 Van Amelsvoort again returned as a Member of the House of Representatives, taking office on 3 June 1986.
 Following the cabinet formation of 1986 Van Amelsvoort was not giving a cabinet post in the new cabinet, the Cabinet Lubbers I was replaced by the Cabinet Lubbers II on 14 July 1986 and he again continued to serve in the House of Representatives as a frontbencher chairing the parliamentary committee for Finances and spokesperson for Economic Affairs.
-After the election of 1989 Van Amelsvoort was again appointed as State Secretary for Finance in the Cabinet Lubber III, taking office on 7 November 1989.
+After the election of 1989 Van Amelsvoort was again appointed as State Secretary for Finance in the Cabinet Lubbers III, taking office on 7 November 1989.
 In November 1993 Van Amelsvoort announced his retirement from national politics and that he wouldn't stand for the election of 1994.
-The Cabinet Lubber III was replaced by the Cabinet Kok I following the cabinet formation of 1994 on 22 August 1994.
+The Cabinet Lubbers III was replaced by the Cabinet Kok I following the cabinet formation of 1994 on 22 August 1994.